brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 14 bht.md

 2. "The allusion, I have no doubt, is to the prophecies which relate to Christ’s kingdom; such as that of Isaiah, 'Arise, shine; for thy light is come, and the glory of Jehovah is risen upon thee.'
 Let us therefore endeavor, as far as lies in our power, to rouse the sleeping and dead, that we may bring them to the light of Christ."
 3. "That light from Christ flashes upon the awakened and resuscitated; nay, it awakens and resuscitates them.
 As it streams upon the dead, it startles them into life.
 It illuminates every topic on which a sinner needs information, with a pure, steady, and mellowed radiance."

+### Philip Schaff:
+1. "In general what is made manifest is light, but Christ so shines as to give new spiritual light."
+2. "Let your light shine, so as to reprove, in the hope that Christ will shine upon the convicted heart."
+3. "Here we have combined the two sides of human action and Divine power.
+The light which Christ sheds around Him has power to awake the sleeping dead."

 ### Archibald T. Robertson:
 1. "Wherefore he saith (διο λεγε)."
 2. "The form αναστα for αναστηθ (second person singular imperative second aorist active of ανιστημ) occurs in Acts 12:7."